-This course can be delivered online, workplace based or as a Traineeship.
+This course can be delivered on campus, workplace-based or as a Traineeship.

 On successful completion of the qualification AHC30616 Certificate III in Production Horticulture, graduates may fill a range of roles across a production horticulture enterprise and may include supervising crop maintenance, harvesting, irrigation or pest management.

 After graduating, you might like to undertake further study in Production Horticulture at the Certificate IV or Diploma level.